-Rack loading is provided to CSA for the economic designing of the pipe rack.
-Providing pipe rack loading is a very difficult task for a stress engineer as most of the organizations do not have any guidelines.
+Rack loading is provided to CSA for the economic design of the pipe rack.
+Providing pipe rack loading is a very difficult task for a stress engineer as most of organizations do not have any guidelines.
 Normally Pipe rack loads are transferred in 3 stages:

 - a.
-Initial rack loading for rack foundation design (before piling): Project has just started and very little data is available.
+Initial rack loading for rack foundation design (before piling): The project has just started and very little data is available.
 The piping design places the lines over the rack based on preliminary P&ID.
 Rack loads are provided mostly based on assumption/experience.
 Conservative loads are to be provided.

 Few points to keep in mind while providing Rack loading:

-- 1. Operating, Water filled and Occasional loads for big size lines (>16 inch NPS) to be provided separately.
+- 1. Operating, Water filled, and Occasional loads for big-size lines (> 16-inch NPS) are to be provided separately.
 For guides and anchors, loads with and without friction should be provided.

-- 2. For Flare line 1/3rd water-filled weight can be considered.
+- 2. For the Flare line 1/3rd water-filled weight can be considered.

 - 3. Proper directions to be marked.